-Course psyc101-990@psych.ubc.ca Email:
+Course psyc101de@psych.ubc.ca Email:

-- Please use this email address for all non-confidential communication. - In most cases, email messages will be answered within 24-48 hours on weekdays during normal working hours. - We encourage you to use the Canvas discussion forums for your questions, as that allows other students to benefit from your questions and your TAs and peer's responses. - When you send us an email, the subject line should include the nature of the inquiry (e.g., "Question about the limbic system"); the body of your message should include your full name and student number. - If you do send us an email that is content related, it should contain no more than three questions and you should try to explain your current understanding of the content in the email (which will be affirmed or corrected by Leah).
+Please use this email address for all non-confidential communication.

+- In most cases, email messages will be answered within 24-48 hours on weekdays during normal working hours. - We encourage you to use the Canvas discussion for rums for your questions, as that allows other students to benefit from your questions and your TAs and peer's responses. - When you send us an email, the subject line should include the nature of the inquiry (e.g., "Question about the limbic system"); the body of your message should include your full name and student number. - If you do send us an email that is content related, it should contain no more than three questions and you should try to explain your current understanding of the content in the email (which will be affirmed or corrected by Tianna).

-Teaching Leah Kuzmuk
+Teaching Tianna Wang

+Assistant: psyc101de@psych.ubc.ca

-Assistant: psyc101-990@psych.ubc.ca Online Office Hours: see the Canvas 'Office Hours' module sjb@psych.ubc.ca
+Online Office Hours: see the Canvas 'Office

+Hours' module